akhanalcs/csharp-func/README.md

     &nbsp;
      <img alt="image" src="screenshots/logout-from-azure.png" width="200">
    </p>
-3. Sign in to Azure
+3. Sign in to Azure using az cli within VS Code terminal.
+I'm not sure if this step helped or not.
+4. Sign in to Azure using VS Code Azure extension.

    <img width="300" alt="image" src="screenshots/sign-into-azure.png">

+This solved the issue!

 #### Azure extension works great in Rider
 It's works normally in JetBrains Rider when you login through az cli (`az login`) before you login to Rider.